Data Exchange Mappings¶

 attribute, you can indicate that the contents of an object or array element in a given JSON or XML file should be read/written using a mapping, the name of which is contained in the string parameter specified in this attribute.
 The dimension of the string parameter should match the indices already bound at the given node.
 With this attribute you can specify a data-driven mapping name for a certain sub-tree of a JSON or XML file, e.g., to specify a table-specific mapping, where the table name is already bound in a parent node of the node at hand.

-Note that the mapping specified here cannot refer to the indices already bound at the node, e.g. the contents of the tree node should be able to be read/written as if read from/written to a completely separate JSON/XML file.
+Note that when reading the contents of the node associated with the included mapping you cannot refer to the indices already bound at that node in the containing mapping, i.e., the contents of the tree node should be able to be read/written as if read from/written to a completely separate JSON/XML file.

 Through the embedded-mapping